 Energex acknowledged the rule proponent's concern regarding, amongst other things, a lack of clear accountability under the current arrangements and suggested that this was largely due to the fact that in practice the processes for B2B and non-B2B procedures have converged.
 It supported the rule proponent's proposal for a single framework, although also for industry to continue to have a prominent and influential role.
+18

 Ergon Energy considered that the accountability issue arises from the IEC's ability to effectively force change on AEMO without necessarily having an understanding of the impacts of the decision.
-In addition the IEC, being made up of select industry representatives, is not considered by Ergon to be a balanced representation of all market participants.
-By comparison, Ergon considered that AEMO is an independent body, able to represent all market participants and is therefore best placed to make decisions on B2B matters, albeit following a robust consultation process.
+In addition the IEC, being made up of select industry representatives, was not considered by Ergon to be a balanced representation of all market participants.
+By comparison, Ergon considered that AEMO is an independent body, able to represent all market participants and is therefore best placed to make decisions on B2B matters, albeit following a robust consultation process.19

-While agreeing that the concept of a single governance structure is sensible, AGL also considered that the resulting committee structure and operational detail needed to remain consistent with the current IEC arrangements.
-This is because industry must inevitably make the capital investment in systems and resources to support the procedures.
-Both Origin and EnergyAustralia agreed that industry should continue to make the decisions for B2B matters.
-19
+While agreeing that the concept of a single governance structure would be sensible, AGL considered that the resulting committee structure and operational detail needed to remain consistent with the current IEC arrangements.
+This is because industry would inevitably need to make the capital investment in systems and resources to support the procedures.20 Both Origin and EnergyAustralia agreed that industry should continue to make the decisions for B2B matters.21

-Red Energy and Lumo Energy favoured the existing framework which facilitated procedural changes of high value to industry participants, rather than those of importance to the market operator.
+Red Energy and Lumo Energy favoured the existing framework which facilitated procedural changes of high value to industry participants, rather than those of importance to the market operator.22